-By Winston Law Group in Social Security Benefits
+By admin in Social Security Benefits

 You and your spouse may be relying on your portion of your Social Security Retirement Benefits to pay most of your household expenses, especially if you receive the higher payment.
 What happens to your spouse’s income if you pass away?
 Most people are aware that Social Security may pay survivor’s benefits to widows, widowers, and divorced former spouses, but they may not know exactly how much the survivor is entitled to.
 The answer will vary depending on an array of scenarios.